GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/commands/index.md

 ### Action command

-As described in the [Usage][header-usage] section, you can also map a command to an extension's action, browser action, or page action.
+As described in the [Usage][header-usage] section, you can also map a command to an extension's action.
 The following example injects a content script that shows an alert on the current page when the user either clicks the extension's action or triggers the keyboard shortcut.